Yiyang-Jia/parisimodel/README.md

-# Parisi model: a very general class of model characterized by a large amount of random and uniform static fluxes in Fock spaces
+# Parisi model: a very general class of model characterized by a large amount of random and uniform static fluxes (Berry curvatures) in Fock spaces.

 The codes were used in the following papers (arxiv numbers):